annemorris/Data-Guide-1/06-census.md

 ---

 ## American Community Survey (ACS) {#acs}
-The ACS provides updated demographic statistics used for population estimates and Environmental Justice indicators.
+The ACS provides updated demographic statistics used for population estimates and demographic information for potential social vulnerability indicators.
+The data is available online at https://www.census.gov/acs/www/data/data-tables-and-tools/data-profiles.

 Minnesota ACS results can be loaded into R using the `tidycensus` package.